Environment & Sustainability Internships in Auckland

 New Zealand is widely considered as one of the most naturally beautiful countries in the world.
 Residents of the country are proud to enjoy access to its endless beaches, picturesque mountain ranges, and deep green bushlands.
 At the same time, travelers from around the world visit every year, to experience the top selection of eco and nature tourism attractions.
 Despite these advantages, like most countries, there are many environmental challenges to address.
 Whether focusing on coast and waterway conservation, sustainable growth, carbon emissions, better agricultural practices, or environmental education for youth, there is much to do and learn.

-For internships in this field, a broad range of placements can be sourced.
 Interns should expect that their current level of experience will be taken into consideration, along with their study field, areas of interest, and availability according to chosen internship dates.
 If you have specific skills or would like to focus your internship on a particular area, please include details in your application.
 All interns wishing to fulfill academic requirements during this internship experience must ensure that their needs are informed in advance.
+Preferences are always subject to availability and cannot be guaranteed.

 Typical Schedule

-Approximately Monday to Friday, 9am - 5pm.
+• Approximately Monday to Friday, 9am - 5pm.

 Career Benefits